 College Faculty:Classical Strings: ViolinPrecollege Faculty:Violin

 A strong supporter of new music, Ms. Radicheva has recorded an album of all four sonatas for violin and piano by Bulgarian composer Parashkev Hadjiev.
-She gave the U.S. premiere of his second sonata, reviewed by Musical America as “a sparkling North American premiere,” as well as the world premiere of his third and fourth sonatas, works that were written especially for her.
+She gave the U.S. Premiere of his second sonata, reviewed by Musical America as ‘a sparkling North American premiere’.
+In addition, she also gave the world premiere of Hadjiev’s third and fourth sonatas, works that were written especially for her.
 Ms. Radicheva has recorded for the Balkanton and Musical Heritage Society.
-She has appeared on numerous occasions on radio and television, including on New York’s classical music radio station WQXR, Radio France International, and Bulgarian Radio and Television.
+She has been heard on numerous occasions appearing on radio and television, including on New York’s classical music radio station WQXR, Radio France International and Bulgarian Radio and Television.

 Manhattan School of Music College faculty since 2005 and Precollege faculty since 2001.